 When we heard about a tool that would improve upon our Google Drive mess, we were very much willing to give it a shot.

-Don't get me wrong, I love G Suite.
+Don't get me wrong, I love Google Workspace (formerly known as G Suite).
 We still use Google Drive, Docs, Sheets, Slides, etc. It's just that when it comes to company documentation, I feel icky adding new GDocs to our Drive because it feels like more clutter and stuff I'll never look at again.
 Then we can never find what we're looking for and ultimately have to ask our teammates.

 Why we were hesitant to change